Sun Safety from a Holistic Perspective: Benefits, Tips & Non-Toxic Sunscreen Picks

 Attitude - unscented, mineral-based, SPF 30, oat extract

-Be smart out there, friends - the sun is powerful in more than one way - we both don’t have to ignore it’s potential effects OR succumb to fear of what God designed for our good, when viewed appropriately!
+Be smart out there, friends.
+The sun is powerful in more than one way - we neither have to ignore its potential effects nor succumb to fear of what God designed for our good, when approached wisely!